vintasoftware/django-templated-email/README.rst

     TEMPLATED_EMAIL_BACKEND = 'templated_email.backends.vanilla_django.TemplateBackend'

-    # You can also use shortcut version
+    # You can use a shortcut version
     TEMPLATED_EMAIL_BACKEND = 'templated_email.backends.vanilla_django'

-    # For the django back-end specifically
+    # You can also use a class directly
+    from templated_email.backends.vanilla_django import TemplateBackend
-    TEMPLATED_EMAIL_DJANGO_SUBJECTS = {
+    TEMPLATED_EMAIL_BACKEND = TemplateBackend
-        'welcome':'Welcome to my website',
-    }

 Sending templated emails
 =============